 With our hectic schedules nowadays sleep is often neglected, but if you want to lose weight with PCOS that needs to change.
 Here’s why:

-- On the other hand, sufficient hours of restful sleep reduce the level of cortisol.
+- Sufficient hours of restful sleep reduce the level of cortisol and improves hormonal balance.

-- Good sleep also paves the way for natural detoxification of your body to lose belly fat.
+- Good sleep also paves the way for natural detoxification of your body to lose body fat.

 That’s why it is so important to have good sleep at night.

-As a matter of fact, some women with PCOS experience sleep apnea, a condition in which the breath ceases during sleep.
+As a matter of fact, some PCOS women experience sleep apnea, a condition in which the breath ceases during sleep.
 This can really disrupt sleep and lead to fatigue, irritability, fogginess, and poor memory in the day.

 Take care of sleep disorders.
 If you have it, do not ignore it.